ambonvik/cimba/docs/installation.rst

 Windows
 -------

 As always, things are more complicated on Windows.
-There are two main cases, either using a MinGW-W64 build chain with the `gcc` compiler or using the native Microsoft Visual Studio build chain and its MVSC compiler (`cl`).
-We address these cases separately.

-MinGW-W64
-^^^^^^^^^
+So far, Cimba only supports a MinGW-W64 build chain with the `gcc` or `clang` compiler.
+MSVC is not yet supported.

 To use the MinGW-W64 build chain, first make sure you have `gcc` installed and in your PATH by typing `gcc --version` in a command shell.
 If it does not respond,